Skip to main content

 • Questions regarding Graduate Certificates should be directed to the GraduateSchool@IllinoisState.edu

-• All students, including current Illinois State University students who are pursuing a degree, must apply to undergraduate certificate programs through the University's Admissions portal.
-Advisors are not able to add students to undergraduate certificate programs.
+• All students, including current Illinois State University students, must apply to undergraduate certificate programs using the University's Admissions portal.
+Advisors are not able to add students to undergraduate certificate programs in Campus Solutions.

-• Students may follow a different catalog year for a certificate program.
-For example, a student in the 2022-2023 catalog may add a certificate program that is new starting with the 2025-2026 catalog year.
-They must complete all major, general education, and graduation requirements for the 2022-2023 catalog and will only follow the 2025-2026 catalog for the certificate program requirements.
+• Students may follow requirements in a different catalog year for a certificate.
+Students must complete all major, general education, and graduation requirements in the catalog year for their major.
+For example, a student in the 2022-2023 catalog may add a certificate that is new starting with the 2025-2026 catalog year.
+They would only follow the 2025-2026 catalog requirements for the certificate.

 • Questions regarding undergraduate certificate programs should be directed to Curriculum@IllinoisState.edu